PerfectMemory/mongoid-multitenancy/README.md

 **Setting the current tenant in a controller, manually**

-    Mongoid::MultiTenancy.current_tenant = client_instance
+    Mongoid::Multitenancy.current_tenant = client_instance

-Setting the current_tenant yourself requires you to use a before_filter to set the Mongoid::MultiTenancy.current_tenant variable.
+Setting the current_tenant yourself requires you to use a before_filter to set the Mongoid::Multitenancy.current_tenant variable.

 **Setting the current tenant for a block**

-    Mongoid::MultiTenancy.with_tenant(client_instance) do
+    Mongoid::Multitenancy.with_tenant(client_instance) do
       # Current tenant is set for all code in this block
     end